-ADF Service: I joined the Royal Australian Navy (RAN) in 2015 and trained as a Marine Technician.
-Just two months after posting to HMAS Kuttabul, I had a car accident and have spent the past two years in rehabilitation.
+ADF Service: I joined the Royal Australian Navy in 2015 achieving the rank of Able Seaman and trained as a Marine Technician.
+I was medically discharged at the end of 2018.

 Competing in: Wheelchair basketball, wheelchair rugby and sitting volleyball